 - Slot 7: Michi excavation Augmentor gives a 5% bonus to yield (EXPENSIVE).

-Personally I would recommend getting Mining Upgrades to level V and use the Mining Laser Upgrade II module as these are just to expensive to justify the cost.
+Personally, I would recommend getting Mining Upgrades to Level V and use the Mining Laser Upgrade II module, as these are just too expensive to justify the cost.